"One crossed wire, one wayward pinch of potassium chlorate, one errant twitch... and KABLOOIE!"

 Often The Smart Guy of The Squad or a Caper Crew.
 Differs from a Mad Bomber in that he's (usually) more disciplined and focused.
 If he is wounded and unable to do the disposal of a bomb himself, he may guide another squad member through the process.
 A Demolitions Expert is often the Token Minority (usually Asian or Black) of The Squad or a Caper Crew; another popular option is to make him an Irish Explosives Expert.

 Depending on the setting, he may also be The Engineer.

 - Baccano!: Nice Holystone serves this function in the delinquent gang during the 1932 arc.
 With gusto.

 - Wille of Jormungand.
-He's so proficient with disarming explosives, and reusing them against their planters, it landed him on the FBI's Blacklist.
+One of his favorite tactics is rewiring bombs then turning them against their planters; a habit that landed him on the FBI's Blacklist.
 The only other member of the team on that list?
 Koko.

 - This is Robina Arthur's very particular set of skills in Desolation Jones.